tobiohlala/describe/README.md

 ## Usage

-To query for a words definition simply pass it as an argument to the script.
+To query for a words definition simply pass it as an argument to the script

 ```bash
 $ describe tiny